Query Workbench

 If you edit a previous query and execute it, the new query is stored at the end of the history.
 The history is persistent across browser sessions.
 The query history saves queries; due to limited browser storage, it doesn’t save query results.
 When you restart the browser or reload the page, you can see your old queries, but you must re-execute the queries if you want to see their results.

-Clearing the browser history clears the history maintained by the Query Editor as well.
+Clearing the browser history clears the history maintained by the query editor as well.

 You can scroll through the entire query history, and click an individual query to view that particular point in the history.

-• Search history: You can search the query history by entering text in the filter saved queries search box.
+• Search history: You can search the query history by entering text in the Filter saved queries search box.
 All matching queries are displayed.

-• Delete a specific entry: Click the Trash icon next to a particular query to delete it from the history.
+• Delete a specific entry: Click the Trash icon next to a query to delete it from the history.

-This can be useful if you want a more manicured history when you export the history for future use.
+Deleting entries can be useful if you want a more manicured history when you export the history for future use.

-• Delete all entries: Click More Options (⋮) and select Erase History to delete the entire query history.
+• Delete all entries: Click the Trash icon next to the Export query history icon to delete the entire query history.

 Import Queries